kasslent/clc-digital-skills/_lessons/module-7.md

 1. Enter your WordPress account info - which we just created.
 If you're unsure about any of the details, you can find them under your WordPress 'Account Settings' <br> ![]({{site.img}}/module7/local-create4.png)
 1. Click 'Add Site.'
 You will need admin access to your computer (Local will prompt you to log in as admin)

+Troubleshooting: If you come across any issues setting up your site, try searching the error message in the Local community forum, here: [https://localwp.com/community/](https://localwp.com/community/).

 > ### Accessing Your Site
 > To view your site at any time, select 'View Site'